ZahraAfjehie/ZahraAfjehie/README.md

 </p>

 ## SpaceShip-Titanic-Kaggle-Competition

-  This project not only addresses a critical task in space travel but also provides an opportunity to showcase our data science skills in a competitive setting on Kaggle.
-[Full Project](https://github.com/ZahraAfjehie/SpaceShip-Titanic-Kaggle-Competition)

 In the Spaceship Titanic Kaggle competition, the goal is to predict passenger survival on a futuristic interstellar spaceship.
 The dataset contains information about passengers, their cabin class, age, gender, and other attributes.
 Using machine learning techniques, we aim to build a model that can accurately predict whether passengers survived the journey.
 The aim was to thoroughly understand the features and ensure a clean dataset before building models to predict the "Transported" target variable.
+[Full Project](https://github.com/ZahraAfjehie/SpaceShip-Titanic-Kaggle-Competition)
  <p align="center" width="100%">
 <img width="539" alt="image" src="https://github.com/ZahraAfjehie/SpaceShip-Titanic-Kaggle-Competition/assets/13051084/915f9179-9c1e-4693-afc3-39e8b8443ed2">